 Some practical information:

 - A one-day ticket is $37, and a three-day ticket is $62.
 Yes, it’s worth it!

-- If you are not in a rush, consider staying for 3 days.
+- If you are not in a rush, consider getting a three-day ticket.
 There are over 200 temples in Angkor Archaeological Park.

 - It’s 6 km (3,5 miles) away from Siem Reap, so most people stay there.

 - Hire a tuk-tuk (possibly with a local guide) for $20–$25.
 It’s always hot in the Angkor area, so walking or riding a bike can be challenging.